 If we use these numbers, we can see that our profit numbers are different when we calculate net revenue and gross revenue.

-To see how important net revenue formula is and where it has to be used, we go to the world’s most successful investor for the answer.
-Warren Buffet.
-In an era where quantitative hedge funds make billions of calculations a second to invest and companies build straight-lined optical fibers from Chicago to New York to get data faster and invest better, Buffet is one last triumph of traditional investing.
+Let us take the example of Warren Buffet.
+In an era where quantitative hedge funds make billions of calculations a second to invest and companies build straight-lined optical fibers from Chicago to New York to get data faster and better, Buffet is one last triumph of traditional investing.

-And he pays very close attention to “Profit Margins“.
-He is able to tear through the financial industry’s witchcraft by looking at Profit Margins.
+And he pays very close attention to “Profit Margins.”
+He can tear through the financial industry’s witchcraft by looking at Profit Margins.
 How does he calculate them?
 That is where we will use Net Revenue.

-Keep an eye on ‘net income’.
-Because of the way the financial world works, it is impossible to look at one number and take it as gospel for investing.
+Keep an eye on ‘net income.’
 Every investor looks at multiple numbers and makes a decision.
-When people started looking at gross profit, lots of companies started selling their products at a discount and boost sales numbers.
+Because of how the financial world works, it is impossible to look at one number and take it as gospel for investing.
+When people started looking at gross profitGross ProfitGross Profit shows the earnings of the business entity from its core business activity i.e. the profit of the company that is arrived after deducting all the direct expenses like raw material cost, labor cost, etc. from the direct income generated from the sale of its goods and services., many companies started selling their products at a discount and boosting sales.

 Now, everything is overstated.
-In such situations – Net Revenue is truer to the original numbers.
-High net revenue indicates that the company is doing well and vice versa.
+In such situations – Net Revenue is truer than the original numbers.
+A high number indicates that the company is doing well and vice versa.

-This has been a guide to What is Net Revenue and its Definition.
-Here we discuss the formula to calculate Net Revenue along with examples, advantages, and disadvantages.
+This has been a guide to What net revenue is and its Definition.
+Here we discuss the formula to calculate Net Revenue, examples, advantages, and disadvantages.
 You can learn more about accounting from the following articles –